Motivation

 - For example: if num is 3524 your program should return 3 because of the following steps: (1) 5432 – 2345 = 3087, (2) 8730 – 0378 = 8352, (3) 8532 – 2358 = 6174.

-- Write a function which calculates mean, median and mode of a given integer array
+- Write a function which calculates mean, median of a given integer array

 - Write a function which sorts an integer array with bubblesort